webdriverio-community/wdio-vite-service/README.md

 # WDIO Vite Service [![Tests](https://github.com/webdriverio-community/wdio-vite-service/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/webdriverio-community/wdio-vite-service/actions/workflows/test.yml)

-This service helps you to launch your application when using [Vite](https://vitejs.dev/) as build tool.
+This service helps you to launch your application when using [Vite](https://vitejs.dev/) as build tool, including frameworks that use Vite under the hood, e.g. [Remix](https://remix.run/).
 It automatically starts the Vite server using your `vite.conf.js` before launching the test.

 ## Installation